Unknown space object beaming out radio signals every 18 minutes remains a mystery - KESQ

 While mapping radio waves across the universe, astronomers happened upon a celestial object releasing giant bursts of energy — and it’s unlike anything they’ve ever seen before.

 The spinning space object, spotted in March 2018, beamed out radiation three times per hour.
-In those moments, it became the brightest source of radio waves in our sky, acting like a celestial lighthouse.
+In those moments, it became the brightest source of radio waves viewable from Earth, acting like a celestial lighthouse.

 Astronomers think it might be a remnant of a collapsed star, either a dense neutron star or a dead white dwarf star, with a strong magnetic field — or it could be something else entirely.